 Your son made the basketball team, your daughter landed the coveted spot on student council, and your twins started grade school.
-And now you must transfer to another city for work.
+And now you must move for work.

 Perfect timing, right?

-Whether you have to move cross-country or the next city over, leaving behind the comforts of familiarity might be a challenge for your children.
+Whether you have to move long distance or the next city over, leaving behind the comforts of familiarity might be a challenge for your children.
 But with your help, it’s a challenge they can overcome.

 As an attentive parent, you can help your kids avoid the stress of relocation with the following steps.